taytho1/dig4639-mobile-dev/README.md

 Hard working senior web design student attending The University of Central Florida with a 3.5 GPA looking for a position in web development.
 Wanting to use React and React Native knowledge to help the company grow.

 Taylor Thompson LinkedIn profile: https://www.linkedin.com/in/taylor-thompsno-091b8919a/

+##conflicts

+This scetion represents code on the server that isn't on the local repository.